 While the Trujillo Homesteads comprise a small area compared with the 103,000 acre Medano-Zapata Ranches, the Trujillo story plays a integral role in the volatile history of the region during westward expansion of the United States.

-As Utes were slowly relinquishing this area around 1870, Anglo and Hispanic settlers homesteaded the land.
+As Utes were slowly relinquishing this area around 1870, European-American and Hispanic settlers homesteaded the land.
 Wealthier ranchers quickly began buying out - or driving out - smaller landholders, in a version of the range wars that erupted across the American West.
 Several Mexican settlers made an effort to claim the Zapata Ranch in 1874, but their papers were declared a forgery by the U.S. Surveyor General.
 The land was then quickly purchased by the Dickey brothers, who already owned the Medano Ranch.
-During this era, the small Trujillo homesteads became the target of resentment by the Anglo cattle ranching community.
+During this era, the small Trujillo homesteads became the target of resentment by the larger European-American cattle ranching community.

 In 1879, just west of the Medano Ranch, Pedro Trujillo built a log home quite different from his father Teofilo's nearby Spanish-style adobe dwelling.
-In an interview, Pedro recalled the cultural conflicts between Hispanic and Anglo settlers - and within his own family.
+In an interview, Pedro recalled the cultural conflicts between Hispanic and European-American settlers - and within his own family.
 The interviewer recorded that, unlike Teofilo, Pedro "refused to become a sheepherder, and argued with his father that the sheep would cause him trouble, as that had always been cattle country."
 Sadly, Pedro's warnings were accurate.
 Teofilo's house was burned down in 1902 by a few area cowboys, and the Trujillo family relocated to a region of the valley with more Hispanic people.

 A New Era